Solving Odd-Fair Parity Games: Introduction

 Concretely, Banerjee et.\ al.~\cite{banerjee2022fast} show that \emph{parity games} with strong transition fairness assumptions on player \Odd\ -- which we call \emph{\Odd-fair parity games} -- can be solved via a symbolic fixed-point algorithm in the $\mu$-calculus with almost the same computational worst case complexity as the algorithm for the \enquote{normal} version of the same game.
 The existence of quasi-polynomial time solution algorithms for \Odd-fair parity games then follows as a corollary of their nested fixed-point characterization~\cite{HS21, ANP21, JMT22}.
 Unfortunately, it is well known that symbolic fixed-point computations become cumbersome very fast for parity games, as the number of priorities in the game graph increases, leading to high computation times in practice.
 Given the known inefficiency of existing quasi-polynomial algorithms for parity games \cite{oink, Parys19}, despite their theoretical advantages, they are not viable candidates for adoption in the development of efficient solution algorithms for \Odd-fair parity games either.
 For (normal) parity games, computational tractability can be achieved by other algorithms, such as Zielonka's algorithm \cite{Zielonka98}, tangle learning \cite{van-Dijk-tangle-learning} or strategy-improvement \cite{Schewe-strategy-improvement}, implemented in the state-of-the-art tool \texttt{oink}~\cite{oink}, with Zielonka's algorithm being widely recognized as the most prominent approach.

 The \emph{\textbf{main contribution}} of this paper is a Zielonka-type algorithm, referred to as \enquote{\emph{\Odd-fair Zielonka's algorithm}}, for solving \Odd-fair parity games.
 This novel algorithm meets the efficiency of Zielonka's algorithm while maintaining the same computational worst-case complexity (which is exponential just like the worst-case complexity of the fixed-point algorithm from \cite{banerjee2022fast}).
-Using a prototype implementation, we experimentally verify that it retains the algorithmic advantage Zielonka's algorithm holds over fixed-point algorithms for classical parity games.
+Using a prototype implementation, we experimentally verify its efficiency, demonstrating that it matches Zielonka’s algorithm in speed, thereby highlighting its comparable performance to fixed-point algorithms for classical parity games.

 In contrast to the work by Banerjee et. al.~\cite{banerjee2022fast}, the adaptation and the correctness proof of \Odd-fair \emph{Zielonka's algorithm} requires the understanding of \Odd player strategies, while \cite{banerjee2022fast} studies the solution of such games solely from the \Even player's perspective.
 Unfortunately, \Odd strategies are substantially more complex than \Even strategies in such games, as they are not positional -- while player \Even strategies still are (see \cite[Thm.3.10]{banerjee2022fast}).
 The \emph{\textbf{second contribution}} of this paper is therefore the formalization of \Odd player strategies in \Odd-fair parity games, via so called \emph{strategy templates}, which was unexplored prior to this work.
 We give a constructive proof for the existence of strategy templates winning for \Odd from all vertices in the winning region of \Odd.
 This serves dual purposes: firstly, it enables us to prove the correctness of the \Odd-fair Zielonka's algorithm; secondly, it stands as a noteworthy contribution in its own right, augmenting our understanding of additional fairness assumptions in two-player games which are currently only unsatisfactorily adressed in various practically motivated synthesis problems.